sgoldenbird/coding/README.md

   - [the solveit README](https://github.com/front-studium/solveit/blob/main/README.md)
 - Problems to revisit are tracked in [issues](https://github.com/sgoldenbird/coding/issues)

+## 🔗 Extensions Used

+This repository is connected to the following Chrome extensions for automatic submission of problem-solving records:

+- [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub) – automatically commits solutions from [Baekjoon Online Judge](https://www.acmicpc.net/)
+- [LeetHub2](https://github.com/CQCode/LeetHub2) – automatically commits solutions from [LeetCode](https://leetcode.com/)

+> Auto-committed files are pushed to the `main` branch under the respective folders (e.g., `baekjoon/`, `leetcode/`, `프로그래머스/`).

 ## 🤝 Collaboration

 This repository has the co-coding repository as a submodule, where collaborative coding practice takes place.